eesyuen09/tp/docs/DeveloperGuide.md

 * 1b.
 The given tag name does not exist.

     * 1b1.
-Tuto shows an error message (e.g., "Tag 'Sec4_Physics' does not exist.
-Please add it first.").
+Tuto shows an error message.

       Use case ends.